 - Knocked Out: A Pokémon is Knocked Out if it has damage greater than or equal to its Hit Points.
 That Pokémon goes to the discard pile, along with any cards attached to it.
 When one of your opponent's Pokémon is Knocked Out, you take one of your Prizes. - Pokémon: The colorful creatures that fight for you in the Pokémon trading card game.
 They are represented in the game by Basic Pokémon and Evolution cards. - Poison marker: What you place on a Pokémon to remind you that it's Poisoned.
 A marker goes away if the Pokémon is Benched or Evolved.
-See counter, damage counter. - Pokemon Power: A special ability some Pokémon have.
+See counter, damage counter. - Pokémon Power: A special ability some Pokémon have.
 Pokémon Powers are now divided into two categories: Poké-Power and Poké-Body.
-These are written in the same place attacks are, but they always have the words "Poké-Power" or "Poké-Body" in front of them so that you can tell theyre not attacks. - Pokémon Tool: These are a special kind of Trainer card that you can attach to your Pokémon to help you.
+These are written in the same place attacks are, but they always have the words "Poké-Power" or "Poké-Body" in front of them so that you can tell they're not attacks. - Pokémon Tool: These are a special kind of Trainer card that you can attach to your Pokémon to help you.
 Each Pokémon can have only 1 Pokémon Tool attached to it at any time. - Prizes: The 6 cards you put face down at the start of the game.
 Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prizes into your hand.
 When you take your last Prize, you win! - Resistance: If a Pokémon has Resistance, it takes 30 less damage when attacked by Pokémon of a certain type.
 Resistance is indicated in the lower middle of the card. - retreat: When you take your Active Pokémon and switch it with one of your Benched Pokémon.
 To retreat, you must discard from the retreating Pokémon Energy equal to the Retreat Cost of that Pokémon.
 This cost appears in the lower right-hand corner of the card. - Special Conditions: Asleep, Burned, Confused, Paralyzed, and Poisoned are called Special Conditions. - Stadium card: A kind of Trainer card that stays in play after you play it.
 It affects the game for as long as it stays in play.
-Only one Stadium card can be in play at a time, so if there's one on the table already and a new one comes into play, discard the old one. - Sudden Death: Sometimes both players win at the same time.
-In this case, you play a shorter version of the Pokémon game called "Sudden Death" (using only 1 Prize each instead of 6). - Trainer card: A card that you play during your turn by following the instructions on the card and then discarding it. - Trainers' Pokémon: Pokémon that have trainers' names in their titles, like Misty's Staryu.
-You can't evolve a regular Staryu into Misty's Starmie, and you can't evolve Misty's Staryu into a regular Starmie.
-Treat Staryu and Misty's Staryu like two completely different Pokémon. - Weakness: If a Pokémon has Weakness, it takes double damage when attacked by Pokémon of a certain type.
-Weakness is indicated in the lower left-hand corner of the card.
+Only 1 Stadium card can be in play at a time, so if there's one on the table already and a new one comes into play, discard the old one. - Sudden Death: Sometimes both players win at the same time.
+In this case, you play a shorter version of the Pokémon game called "Sudden Death" (using only 1 Prize each instead of 6). - Supporter card: A type of Trainer card that you put next to your Active Pokémon to help you.